marvambi/Emplug/README.md

 <b>Algorithm</b><br>

 An <b>algorith</b> is a set of steps we apply to complete a particular task or computation.<br>
-It is basically a procedure or formula for solving a problem, based on conducting a sequence of specified actions.
+It is basically a procedure or formula for solving a problem, based on conducting a sequence of specified actions, and which (like a map or flowchart) will lead to the sought result if followed.

 <strong>Traversal</strong><br>
 <b>Traversal</b> is a process or method or strategy used to visit all the nodes of a tree and may print their values too.
+In a
+traversal, the goal is for the algorithm to visit all the nodes in the tree in some order and perform an operation on them.
+The most basic traversal simply enumerates the nodes so that you can see their ordering in the traversal.